 Module IV: What efficacy and safety profiles can we expect?

 Module IV focuses on MoA inference for safety and efficacy profiles of drug candidates.
-We will mainly computational analysis and impact of single-cell omics data, and explore the potential of proteomics to infer mode of action.
+We will explore the difference between causal inference and statistical modelling, as well as computational analysis and impact of single-cell omics data.

 Module V: For which patients will the drug work and how does it work, really?